-Our "best practices" are informed and adopted not only by current "terms and conditions" of the FKNMS and its officials under the "certifications" issued to Motivation, this is understandable due to the fact that none of the decision makers at the FKNMS or at NOAA have anywhere near the field experience in these environments or the understanding that our long history working on these complicated and scattered sites.
-Motivation Inc. has the institutional history to continue this work in the best possible way as well as having a model that provides the financial ability to conduct this work over the long period of time that it has.
+Our archaeological and historical shipwreck recovery methodology has been and continues to be guided by "best practices" which have been evolutionary in nature since the project began in the 1970's.
+They are informed and adopted to not only the current "terms and conditions" of the FKNMS and its officials under the "certifications" issued to Motivation, but also and of particular importance, is Motivation's extensive and deep understanding and experience on these two shipwreck sites and the environments in which they occur.
+At times, the terms and conditions change, often substantially.
+For example, when new managers take up their respective posts and institute new policies or rules within the FKNMS.
+This is partially understandable due to the fact that none of the newer managers at the FKNMS field offices or decision makers at NOAA headquarters have any field experience working on these sites, in these environments, or the understanding that our long history gives us having worked on these particular complicated and scattered sites.
+Motivation Inc. has the institutional history to continue this work in the best ways possible as well as having a model that provides the financial ability to conduct this work over the long period of time that it has.
+It is hoped that as the relationship with the FKNMS managers evolves and a better understanding of what the actual conditions are working these sites, that a collegial spirit can exist and continue to develop.

-The continued objectives for these projects is to map and salvage all of the Atocha and Margarita's tackle, armaments, apparel and cargo where ever they may be found as directed by the United States District Court for the Southern District of Florida, in Admiralty, to return to the stream of commerce.
+The continued objectives for these projects is to map and salvage all of the Atocha and Margarita's tackle, armaments, apparel and cargo wherever they may be found as directed by the United States District Court for the Southern District of Florida, in Admiralty, to return them to the stream of commerce, share them with the world via our public Research Database and recover them before they are lost to the ravages of the sea via in-situ deterioration.
 This will include manifested artifacts as well as contraband cargo and artifacts that are believed to have been on board these two ships.
-Based on the ships manifests and the research work done by the Fisher Family, Dr. Eugene Lyon, Dr. Corey Malcolm, Manuel Marcial, Gary Randolph, James Sinclair, Duncan Mathewson and others, is a list of the approximate armaments and cargo that are yet to be recovered.
+Based on the ships manifests and the research work done by the Fisher Family, Dr. Eugene Lyon, Dr. Corey Malcom, Manuel Marcial, Gary Randolph, James Sinclair, Duncan Mathewson and others, is a list of the approximate armaments and cargo that are yet to be recovered.